 Both my parents enjoyed the great outdoors.
 My father was in the Royal Marines and later became a scout leader.
-My mother became a leader of the Girl Guide Rangers.
+At the same time my mother was the leader of the local Girl Guide Rangers.

 We had a dog who needed lots of walks.
 We started out just walking locally, then became more adventurous and did more demanding walks.
 Many walking guide books later, our ambitions grew.
 We took all our family holidays in either the Lake District, Scottish Highlands, Yorkshire, North Wales and Switzerland.

 As a youngster I loved poring over OS maps and guide books - still do.
-My favourites and the ones that provided me with the most inspiration are below.
+My favourites and the ones that provided me with the most inspiration, back in the day, are below.

 No Through Roads, compiled by the AA.